ilaborie/blog/src/pages/benchmarking-akka-http-cassandra-local/index.md

 This HttpServer does simple stuff, to sum up all the `"score"` sent in HTTP responses, and return the current total, average and number of trials (number of HTTP requests) so far.

-Let's define case classes representing to marshall to/unmarshall from JSON:
+Let's define case classes to marshall to/unmarshall from JSON:

 ```scala
 //JSON request {"score": 10} can be unmarshalled to this